 - any other operations involving substantial risk of an unplanned escape of fluids from the well.

 As a permit operator, if you become aware of a notifiable incident under regulation 70:

-- You must notify WorkSafe as soon as practicable, after becoming aware a notifiable incident has occurred, either by using the Notify WorkSafe form or by telephone including all reasonably available information required under Schedule 9.
+- You must notify WorkSafe as soon as practicable, after becoming aware a notifiable incident has occurred, either by using our online notifications system(external link) or by telephone including all reasonably available information required under Schedule 9.

 - You must provide WorkSafe with:

 - an initial written report including information required under Part 1 of Schedule 9, within seven days, or another date specified by WorkSafe (whichever is latest)